Fix "Crawled - Currently Not Indexed" From Thin Content

 • Vocabulary skewed formal, missing colloquial connectors

-• No specific people, times, places
+• No specific people, dates, or places

 Shortest path to fix